When You Need Electives

 - Medicinal Botany (BOT 4850) –Learn about the medicinal properties of plants and how they play a role in both traditional and modern medicine.
 Green thumb not required.

 - Exploring Wines of the World (HFT 4866) – Must be 21 and is taken at Rosen.
 This a popular class and one that is perfect to take before they truly enter the adult world.
 Like Fine Spirits class, this is the knowledge that will last a lifetime.
+This class, which is 3 credits, is a pre-requisite for HFT 4865.
+HFT 3868 is also a pre-requisite.

 - Evolution of Video Games (DIG 3043) – What can I say?
 Students like it.